 Climbing With Kids: Stevie Trujillo Interview

 I met Stevie, Tree and their adorable daughter Soleil in the Yosemite boulders last spring.
 I was getting in a few minutes of mama bouldering time, when up walked this adorable little family.
 My first thought was, “Oh!
 I hope they are locals, new playmate for Theo!”
 But after a few minutes of conversation I learned that they live permanently on the road, 5 plus years and counting!
 Yes, you read that correctly!
 You might think this is the sort of trip 21-year-olds do for 6 months as, let’s face it, all you need is a cheap RV and cheap online car insurance to make it possible.
+Don’t forget to check out moneyexpert.com if you need to borrow some money to get the RV that will suit your needs.
 But there is so much to this lifestyle than you may give them credit for.

 Soleil and Theo played together while we got to climb a bit.
 She’s fluent in both Spanish and English and I was hoping that the more time Theo spent with her, perhaps some of that would wear off on him 🙂